HeavenDuke/astepback/README.md

 # astepback
-koa middleware that stores exactly one previous page for further redirection.
+Koa middleware that stores exactly one previous page for further redirection.